Things to Do in Cork with Kids: 2-Day Family Guide

 Fitzgerald Park Playground

 The live music was audible several blocks from the park and as we entered the park we saw a band playing on a stage in front of a large grass field.
-We joined the other parents sitting on benches around the exterior of the field, while our little monkeys ran to join all the other kids dancing and running around on the field to the music.
+We joined the other parents sitting on benches around the edge of the field, while our little monkeys ran to join all the other kids dancing and running around on the field to the music.
 The kids laughed, danced and played for several songs while we enjoyed the peace that comes with your kids being well entertained.

 2 Day Cork Itinerary with Kids

-Day 1: We began our first full day in Cork by driving our rental car to the Cork City Gaol, where we spent a few hours exploring this very fun historic building.
+We began our first full day in Cork by driving our rental car to the Cork City Gaol, where we spent a few hours exploring this very fun historic building.

 There was some all-day street parking west of the Gaol (on Strawberry Hill), so we set out on foot and tried (unsuccessfully) to cross the shaky Daly Bridge.

-We continued our walk into Central Cork and window shopped on our way to the visually pleasing English Market.
+We continued our walk into central Cork and window shopped on our way to the visually pleasing English Market.
 To finish the day, we took the kids to the Fitzgerald Park Playground, one of the best playgrounds we’ve seen anywhere in the world.

-Day 2: We left Cork behind on our second day and drove the short distance to the famous Blarney Castle.
+We left Cork behind on our second day and drove the short distance to the famous Blarney Castle.

 We enjoyed the walk through the castle on our way to kiss the Blarney Stone, but we were really surprised at how much we enjoyed exploring the vast Blarney Castle gardens.
 After 5 hours at the Blarney Castle, we rewarded our kids with a visit to the nearby playground.

-Getting into Cork with Kids
+How to Get to Cork with Kids

-If you plan to have your own child seats on your trip (as we did), it’s super-easy to just hop into an Uber at the Cork Airport, bus station or ferry station and get to your accommodation.
+If you plan to have your own child seats on your trip (as we did), it’s easy to just hop into an Uber at the Cork Airport, bus station or ferry station and get to your accommodation.

 If you are flying into Cork without car seats and would like to avoid buying your own, we can recommend the Welcome Pickups private transfer service.
 We have used Welcome Pickups on several occasions on family trips around Europe.
 We love how our driver meets us at the gate and that we can easily pre-book car seats for the kids.
 All of this for about the same price as an airport taxi or Uber!